You are here

 Conference Presentations and Activities:

 “Jack London’s Klondike Frontier and The Time of Settler Colonial Biopolitics.”
-Paper forthcoming at the 53rd Annual Conference of the Western Literature Association, St. Louis, MO, October 2018.
+Paper presented at the 53rd Annual Conference of the Western Literature Association, St. Louis, MO, October 2018.

 “Visual/Verbal Dynamics and American Short Fiction.”
 Panel chaired at “The American Short Story: New Horizons” Conference hosted by the Obama Institute for Transnational American Studies, Mainz, Germany, October 2017.